gersilex/serverhome/README.md

 - Twitter Bootstrap 3 is included from MaxCDN.
 This means you need to have internet access to have a working CSS design.
 This is because I was lazy.
 - If a services denies CORS, then we cannot open it in the main iframe.
 Nothing will happen and the user has to middle-click/ open in new tab.
-- If the service in the iframe displays an error, it is likely that there will be black text on the black background.
+- If the service in the iframe displays an error, it is likely that there will be black text on the grey background.
+This will be hard to read.

 Contribution
 ------------